jusnerchaya/Information-Security/h1-Should-Tero-wear-a-helmet?.md

-**b) Imaginary Company Threat Model: cloudshare oy
+**b) Imaginary Company Threat Model

+COMPANY NAME :CLOUDSHARE OY

 (1) What Are We Working On?